Load libraries.

 In this case, we use HMC for m and T, representing the emission and transition matrices respectively.
 We use the Particle Gibbs sampler for s, the state sequence.
 You may wonder why it is that we are not assigning s to the HMC sampler, and why it is that we need compositional Gibbs sampling at all.

-The parameter s is not a continuous variable.
+This is because the parameter s is not a continuous variable.
 It is a vector of integers, and thus Hamiltonian methods like HMC and NUTS won’t work correctly.
 Gibbs allows us to apply the right tools to the best effect.
 If you are a particularly advanced user interested in higher performance, you may benefit from setting up your Gibbs sampler to use different automatic differentiation backends for each parameter space.

 Time to run our sampler.